 Overwatch was born.
 And with it, a group of heroes with different skills, stats, and gameplay.
 It would allow players to form groups with diversity in mind, so that they could cover each other’s backs and form strategies and plans to win the rounds.
 The game offers nervous gameplay, quick on its feet, with vibrant environments and colors, and a character design that is all the rage in cosplay conventions.

-It’s been five years since it’s release and a good time to see what the current Overwatch statistics and facts are.
+It’s been five years since its release and a good time to see what the current Overwatch statistics and facts are.
+If you’re into facts and figures then we have a great piece about the video games industry statistics that you might enjoy, so check it out.

 Overwatch user stats